mica-development/mica-tutorials/README.md

 # 1. Make changes to your source file
 # 2. Press F6 to rebuild just that file
 # 3. Press F7 and select the corresponding binary
-# 4. Debug and repeat!
+# 4. Debug and repeat

 # The Power of Binary Selection:
 # - You can be editing playground.mica but debug hello_world